maveme/skogi/README.md

 # S/Kogi

 S/Kogi generates [Blockly](https://developers.google.com/blockly/) editors based on Rascal/Ohm-like grammars.
-It improves upon its predessor Kogi by transforming the input grammar to yield a block-based editor that more closely resembles the hand-crafted ones found in e.g. Scratch or MakeCode.
+It improves upon its predecessor Kogi by transforming the input grammar to yield a block-based editor that more closely resembles the hand-crafted ones found in e.g. Scratch or MakeCode.

 ### Installation